-Experienced Worker Assessment launches at ETT
+Experienced Worker Assessment

 If you have been working in the electrical industry for 5 years or more and want to use your skills and knowledge to become qualified, the Electrotechnical Experienced Worker Assessment may be for you.
 The Electrotechnical Experienced Worker Assessment is the new assessment process to recognise occupational competence for people who have been working as an electrician for typically over five years, but haven’t been able to complete an apprenticeship or achieve an equivalent Level 3 vocational qualification.
 It replaces the JIB Mature Candidate Assessment and provides an improved, standardised and transparent process for experienced workers to accredit their skills.
 It’s been developed via an industry group comprising of ECA, JIB, NET, Unite, Certsure, ECS, NAPIT, City and Guilds and EAL.

 The new Experienced Worker Assessment is based on the same content as the electrotechnical apprenticeship.
 This means that both new entrants and existing workers are now being assessed and accredited against the same industry standard.

 The main benefit is that your existing qualifications, skills and experience can count towards the Experienced Worker qualification criteria, so you’ll only need to fill in any gaps.
 To complete the whole assessment, you’ll need to gain the Experienced Worker Qualification, and also take the AM2E Assessment, which mirrors the AM2S assessment taken by apprentices at the end of their training.
 If you’ve already completed some elements, for instance if you already hold the BS 7671 and Initial Verification qualifications, you won’t need to repeat these, making for a shorter overall assessment process.

 Take a look at our steps below or view the assessment journey